taherahmadi/WCS/communication_node/README.md

 for sending and recieving messages you need to use to functions from messenger_api.py . system_test_publisher1.py and system_test_subscriber1.py are examples of how to use this api.

+#important

+there is an open issuse with the registration server: if you want to  register your robots at the same time it's possible that the requests sent to the registration server be dropped due to the limitations of actionlib so it's is highly recommanded that you register your robot one by one .